arch-go/arch-go/README.md

 # Arch-Go
 Architecture checks for Go projects

-**Supported rules:**
+# Supported rules

-- Dependencies checks
+## Dependencies Checks
+Supports defining import rules
 - Allowed dependencies
 - Not allowed dependencies
-- Package content checks
-    - Only interfaces
-    - Only structs
-    - Only functions
-    - Only methods
-    - Anything but interfaces
-    - Anything but structs
-    - Anything but functions
-    - Anything but methods
-- Cyclic dependencies

-# Description of supported rules

-## Dependencies Checks
-Supports defining import rules

 ## Package Content Checks
 Allows you to define the contents of a set of packages, e.g. you can define that a desired package should only contain interfaces definitions.
 The supported checks are: